-Our next class is Monday, Jan.
-29. For that class, ask five people of varying demographics to define public relations.
+For FIRST class on Tuesday, Aug.
+27, bring (typed) YOUR personal definition of public relations.
+For our SECOND class on Tuesday, Sept.
+10, ask five people of varying demographics to define public relations.
 On a sheet of paper, type their definition, gender, age and occupation.